Skip to content

 33. SpeakWrite

-SpeakWrite wants you available to work at least four hours a week and possess a typing speed of 60 or more WPM.
+SpeakWrite allows you to transcribe audio recordings in English or Spanish.
+They require a minimum of four hours of work per week and a typing speed of 60 or more WPM.

-- Pay Rate: $450 to $3,400/month estimate
+• Pay Rate: $450 to $3,400 per month (estimate)

-- Pay Rate: $13 to $17/per hour estimate
+• Pay Rate: $13 to $17 per hour (estimate)

 35. E-typist

-- Pay Rate: Unknown
+• Pay Rate: Unknown

 Surveys